-Thankfully, Berlin is one of the cheaper cities to visit in Germany.
+Thankfully, Berlin’s cost of living makes it one of the cheaper cities to visit in Germany.
 Hostels start at under $10 a night, and you can even get a private room for 2 for under $30 a night.
 Then again, there are over 100,000 Couchsurfing hosts in Berlin (5,000 active within 30 days of this article).
-Laura and I found it quite simple to find meals under $5 each.
+I found it quite simple to find meals under $5 each.
 I would highly recommend getting the Berlin WelcomeCard if you plan to see any of the paid attractions.
 Otherwise, stick to a 24-hour transportation ticket for €7 ($8).
 If you just plan to see all the attractions around the city center and have a hostel around there too, you won’t even need to use public transportation.

 As always, the budget is quite variable.
 You could easily stay with a Couchsurfing host, buy your food from a supermarket and walk everywhere, keeping your budget to well under $10 a day (as I did back in 2016).
 Or you could find a cheap hostel, have some nice but cheap meals at the street food stands around town and get the WelcomeCard, and still keep your expenses to about $30-40 a day (as we did in 2019).